apache/druid/docs/multi-stage-query/msq-known-issues.md

 - There's no fault tolerance.
 If any task fails, the entire query fails.

-- In case of a worker crash, stage outputs on S3 are not deleted automatically.
-You may need to delete the file using an external process or create an S3 lifecycle policy to remove the objects under `druid.msq.intermediate.storage.prefix`.
-A good start would be to delete the objects after 3 days if they are not automatically deleted.

 - Only one local file system per server is used for stage output data during multi-stage query execution.
 If your servers have multiple local file systems, this causes queries to exhaust available disk space earlier than expected.
-As a workaround, you can use [durable storage for shuffle meshes](./msq-durable-storage.md).

 - When `msqMaxNumTasks` is higher than the total capacity of the cluster, more tasks may be launched than can run at once.
 This leads to a